openharmony/docs/en/application-dev/windowmanager/application-window-stage.md

    Call **window.createWindow** to create a floating window.

-2. Set properties for the floating window.
+2. Set properties of the floating window.

    After the floating window is created, you can set its properties, such as the size, position, background color, and brightness.

-3. Load content for the floating window and show it.
+3. Load content to and show the floating window.

-   Call **setUIContent** and **showWindow** to load and display the content in the floating window.
+   Call **setUIContent** to load content to the floating window and **showWindow** to show the window.

 4. Destroy the floating window.